veriktig/scandium/README.md

 Any file modifications are stored under the external directory.

 ### Change Log
+* 2.0.0 Moved to JDK22, removed JNA, BND and Eclipse
 * 1.2.0 Changed ClassResolver for Java9
 * 1.1.0 Added ANTLR v4 to ScAPI
 * 1.0.0 Initial Release